We use cookies on this site to enhance your experience.

 Maintaining a good work/life balance may seem overwhelming at first, but I can assure you that it is doable.
 Check out my tips below to maintain a good work/life balance so that your time at Laurier stays golden:

 One of the best ways to start university off on the right foot is to set monthly, weekly, and daily schedules for yourself after you’ve gotten your course syllabi.
 Your syllabi will outline which textbooks you need to purchase, which readings correspond with each lecture, assignment deadlines and expectations, and your professors’ contact information.
-Once you get a sense of your workload for each course, it’s a good idea to connect with Student Success to set up those schedules.
+Once you get a sense of your workload for each course, it’s a good idea to connect with the Study Skills team to set up those schedules.

-The Student Success team will assist you in scheduling sufficient time for self-care and any extracurriculars you’re interested in signing up for.
+The Study Skills team will assist you in scheduling sufficient time for self-care and any extracurriculars you’re interested in signing up for.

 Getting involved is great, don’t get me wrong, but it can become a burden if you sign up for too much.
 My advice is to start with one or two clubs or associations and then add more later if you feel that you have the capacity to do so.
 You have four years to get involved at Laurier, so you don’t have to do it all during your first year as a Golden Hawk.
 Prioritize the extracurriculars you value the most, and you’ll be golden.